 Otoplasty Surgery: 9 Things to Know Before Getting Your Ears Pinned or Reshaped

-In the glamorous, media-driven world of plastic surgery, ears don’t get much attention.
-As long as there’s two, most people don’t give them a second thought.
-But a few millimeters is all the difference it takes between ears that blend in and those that stick out.
-Creative hairstyles and hats will only go so far – for a more permanent solution, many people will turn to surgery.
+As long as they have two of them, most people don’t give ears a second thought.
+But a quarter inch is all the difference it takes between ears that blend in and those that stick out.

-“Two hours can be life-changing,” says Dr. Melissa Doft, a board certified plastic surgeon and assistant professor of surgery at Weill Cornell Medical College who specializes in reconstructive ear surgery.
+The procedure takes roughly two hours, but “two hours can be life changing,” says Dr. Melissa Doft, a board-certified plastic surgeon who specializes in reconstructive ear surgery and assistant professor of surgery at Weill Cornell Medical College in New York City.
 “Kids can do better in school, feel better socially, wear their hair in ponytails, and try out for sports.
 It really improves self confidence.”

 If you’re thinking about getting your ears done, keep these points in mind: